-Complete the Use Tax Worksheet on page 18 or use the Use Tax Lookup Table on page 19, to calculate the amount due.
+Complete the Use Tax Worksheet or use the Use Tax Lookup Table on page 18, to calculate the amount due.

 Extensions to File.
 If you request an extension to file your income tax return, wait until you file your tax return to report your purchases subject to use tax and make your use tax payment.